Baqend/guide/src/topics/schema/index.md

 ![Schema Tutorial](tutorial-schema-cropped.gif)

-Under the hood, Baqend stores data in MongoDB.
+Under the hood, Baqend stores data in Mongodb.
 However, in contrast to data modelling in MongoDB, Baqend supports a rich schema that is checked and validated whenever data ist stored.
 By using the JSON data types Baqend objects can have arbitrary schemaless parts.

 <div class="tip"><strong>Tip:</strong> Best practices for <a href="http://martinfowler.com/articles/schemaless">schemaless</a> and <a href="https://en.wikipedia.org/wiki/Relational_model">schema-rich</a> data modelling can both be applied in Baqend by mixing data types with JSON.</div>